EdgarMataM/EdgarMataM/README.md

 <h2 align="center"> :sassy_man: Wanna learn more something about me?  </h2>

 </div>
-- :school: I am an engineering physicist, graduated by the University of Guanajuato. <br>
+:school: I am an engineering physicist, graduated by the University of Guanajuato. <br>
-- :trophy: I was awarded of the program "Exportation talent" in the academic excellence modality, I graduated from my bachelor's degree with academic excelence, and I represented my high school in an oratory contest organized by the National Association of Superior Education Universities and Institutions.<br>
+:trophy: I was awarded of the program "Exportation talent" in the academic excellence modality, I graduated from my bachelor's degree with academic excelence, and I represented my high school in an oratory contest organized by the National Association of Superior Education Universities and Institutions.<br>
-- :student: I
-- :thinking: ****
-- 👉 How to reach me ****
-- :nerd_face: Always `learning new things`
+:student: I am currently studying particle physics and data science algorithms for implementations in physics. <br>

 </details>